dobesv/1gam-LaserPuzzle/Readme.md

 How to play: rotate the pieces until the lasers reach the sensors.
 When all the sensors are activated, you win!

+For development you probably want to put a copy of playcraftjs/lib as playcraftjs/lib.